The Top 10 Musical Theatre Programs in the Country for 2017-18

 For theatre students, where you attend can certainly have an impact on your career with the type of training you receive.
 It's also important to note that while each school listed here is excellent, a college degree doesn't guarantee success nor is one required to become successful in this industry.

-Here at OnStage, we take months to research the best BFA programs to come up with our own lists.
+Here at OnStage, we take months to research the best Musical Theatre programs to come up with our own lists.
 We base it off cost vs. scholarships, curriculum, performance opportunities, facilities, the experience of faculty, career support, everything you yourself would consider before making a college choice.
 We even have gone as far to call admission offices to ask them questions.

 Once we collect all of the data, it's loaded into a matrix scoring system which determines where schools are ranked.
 Trust us when we say that some of the results even surprised us.